fincham/arpitraryd/README.md

 .....               # form IP=MAC
 </pre>

-It's been running for several months on a small LAN (~100 machines) which had previously been served by an OpenBSD box running arpcatch.
+It ran for more than 5 years on a small LAN (~100 machines) which had previously been served by an OpenBSD box running arpcatch.
 Nothing has exploded yet, but you run this code at your own risk.
 This package is released in to the public domain.